Link Search Menu Expand Document

 Starting with Domino 12.0.2 the new VSS Writer implementation is the recommended backup integration.

-Backup no integration scripts are required for applications supporting VSS snapshots on Windows.
+For backup no integration scripts are required supporting VSS snapshots on Windows.

 Restore operations still require to mount snapshots to the Domino server.